 Position: Capacity Building Lead

-Benefits: 23 days paid time off, 11 paid holidays, flexible, family-friendly schedule, medical (zero-deductible HMO and PPO options), dental, vision, short- and long-term disability, life, and AD&D insurance, with RVC covering over 90% of the costs of the insurance package.
+Benefits: 23 days paid time off, 11 paid holidays, flexible, family-friendly schedule, medical (zero-deductible HMO and PPO options), retirement, dental, short- and long-term disability, life, and AD&D insurance, with RVC covering over 90% of the costs of the insurance package.
 Transit Orca card available as well.

-RVC strengthens the power of communities of color in order to create a more equitable society through capacity-building, leadership development, and operations support.
+RVC strengthens the power of Black, Indigenous, and people of color in order to create a more equitable society through capacity-building, leadership development, and operations support.
 We accomplish this through our core programs and services as well as through leading partnerships with community members and organizations of color.
 These members and organizations provide support services tailored to the strengths and needs of the communities they serve.
 For this reason, people of color are encouraged to apply to our job postings.

 Summary of position

 As a capacity building lead you will support organizational development in our grassroots nonprofit partners through culturally responsive coaching, consulting and training based on their organizational needs.
 This includes completing organizational assessments and delivering customized capacity building plans.
 This position may also include facilitating peer learning networks with our partners.
 Individuals with experience in nonprofit fundraising, or a desire to learn about this, are encouraged to apply in order to provide more robust fundraising coaching to partners.

 We welcome creative thinking in developing this program, and hope to experiment together in order to ensure that we are providing the most effective support to our partners.
 This role is perfect for someone who loves capacity building and wants to focus all their energies on it.
 This position has no internal management, supervision, or fundraising responsibilities, and is entirely focused on building the effectiveness of our partners, and our program, in a culturally responsive and relevant way.